What to see in one day in Florence

-Among the cities of art to visit in Italy for the Easter holidays, Florence is always a destination of great charm.
-However, the many monuments and places to visit in the town of Giglio are so many and all worthy of interest that tourists are often embarrassed about which monuments to choose to see and which are not, especially if you don’t have much time and you want to avoid racing so as not to miss anything.
-As a general rule, the best advice is to concentrate on a few places to see but enjoy them in full, here you have a small guide to what you might see in Florence in a day, without to hurry.
+Among the cities of art to visit in Italy for the holidays, Florence is always a destination that stands out for its great charm.
+However, the many monuments and places to visit in the town of Giglio are so many and all worthy of interest that tourists are often embarrassed about which monuments to see and which not, especially if there is not much time available and you want to avoid racing so as not to miss anything.
+As a general rule, the best advice is to concentrate the time on a few places to see but enjoy them in full.
+Here you have a small guide on what are the must-see things to discover in Florence in one day.

-If you arrive from the station of Santa Maria Novella, or from the terminus tram of Villa Costanza (recommended stop “Alamanni Stazione”) what you could immediately see, without having to walk a long way, is Santa Maria Novella square.
-The church overlooking the square, extolled by artists and musicians – even in recent times – presents one of the emblematic façades of the Renaissance architectural ideals.
+If you arrive from Santa Maria Novella train station or from the terminus tram of Villa Costanza (recommended stop “Alamanni Stazione”), what you could immediately see, without having to walk a long way, is Santa Maria Novella square.
+The church overlooking the square, extolled by artists and musicians – even in recent times – shows a refined façade that mirrors the Renaissance architectural ideals.
 This is a fifteenth-century Florentine work, created by one of the most important personalities of the time, Leon Battista Alberti, a fundamental character for the development of the ideals of the Renaissance applied to the urban planning of the city, ideals enunciated in a treatise written by him. bichrome marble shows very special symbols on the façade, such as an armillary sphere, a sundial, a hidden sundial and a sun on the tympanum.
-From these signs it is clear that this church has a much more complex artistic and historical story than it might seem at first sight.
+From these signs it is clear that this church has a much more complex artistic story to be told.

-The square in front of the church has two obelisk-shaped columns on the southeast axis that create an ellipse that once he went on to create a track for equestrian races that were organized to entertain the Florentines.
+The square in front of the church has two obelisk-shaped columns on the southeast axis that create an ellipse that once upon a time worked as a track for equestrian races that were held to entertain the Florentines.
 Note the four bronze turtles under each column, a symbol linked to one of the Florentine Grand Dukes of Casa Medici.
 At the bottom of the square, on the southeast side, an elegant Brunelleschi architecture houses in this day the Museo del Novecento, one of the most important contemporary art museums in Italy.
 To go to the core of the town, take Via del Sole.
 In less than five minutes you will be in Via Tornabuoni where you can admire the bulk of Palazzo Strozzi, once the residence of the homonym family and now Strozzi Art Foundation’s see, which organizes art exhibitions that are always of great importance (in this period the exhibition on Verrocchio, master of Leonardo da Vinci (info on www.palazzostrozzi.org).

-The free visit of the courtyard Palazzo Strozzi’s courtyard allows you to outline a Renaissance palace picture of the Florentine fifteenth century palace style, whose prototype can be traced in the palace of the most famous family of Renaissance Florence, Palazzo Medici.
+The free visit of Palazzo Strozzi’s courtyard allows you to outline a Renaissance palace picture of the Florentine fifteenth century palace style, whose prototype can be traced in the palace of the most famous family of Florence at the time, Medici Palace.
 Continuing towards Piazza della Repubblica, go left on the wide Via di Calimala, today one of the most inland shopping streets in the town.
 The wide road will lead you, in no time at all, to the great complex of the Duomo.

 In front of the east façade of the Baptistery you will admire the faithful copy of the “Gate of Paradise”, so renamed by the great Michelangelo Buonarroti.
 Also on this side of the Baptistery, two porphyry columns are what remains of the ancient alliance between Florence and Pisa in the 12th century.